Nikhil-Sirsikar/Healthcare-Patient-Admission-Insurance-Automation-System/README.md

 ## 👨‍💻 Role: Salesforce Developer (Team Lead)

-Led a team of 3 junior developers and was responsible for both technical implementation and solution delivery.
+Lead a team of 3 junior developers and was responsible for both technical implementation and solution delivery.

 ---